 DAY 2 London

-Check into the hotel where the entire group will gather for an evening welcome reception.
+After arrival, make your way to the tour hotel on-your-own.
+The entire group will gather for an evening welcome reception at the hotel.
 Our historian will treat us to our first lecture, with introductions all around.

 DAY 3 London

 The morning will feature key sites in London that figured prominently in the War.
 We then proceed to the Churchill War Rooms, the underground nerve center for Britains war effort.
 We will also visit the Imperial War Museum, which houses authentic examples of World War II weaponry, tanks and aircraft and an exhibit of WWI trench warfare.
 We will have free time to enjoy London in the evening.

 Depart London for Bletchley Park where we will visit the nerve center for intelligence used in the Allied War effort, code name Ultra.
 Here we will see the place where the Enigma machine is housed and where the cyphers and codes of several Axis countries were decrypted during the war.